 “Don’t look out only for your own interests, but take an interest in others, too.
 You must have the same attitude that Christ Jesus had.”
 (Philippians 2:4-5)

-Telling someone to “keep tithing and just trust God” sounds ‘spiritual’ and ‘sacrificial,’ but it is actually unspiritual and apathetic, because there is no action being taken to ease the burdens of others.
+Telling someone to “keep tithing and trust God to provide” sounds ‘spiritual’ and ‘sacrificial,’ but it is actually pseudo-spiritual and apathetic, because there is no tangible action being taken to ease the burdens of others.
 This was one of Jesus’ problems with the Pharisees:

 “They crush people with unbearable religious demands and never lift a finger to ease the burden.”
 (Matthew 23:4)

-Someone who advises a saint in urgent need to “keep tithing and trust God to provide” is no different than the person in James 2:14-17 who sees a brother or sister in need and says “Good-bye and have a good day; stay warm and eat well” and doesn’t help them.
+Anyone who instructs a believer in urgent need to “keep tithing and trust God to provide” is no different than the person in James 2:14-17 who sees a brother or sister in need and says “Good-bye and have a good day; stay warm and eat well” and doesn’t help them.
 What good will such advice do?
 Faith without good works is dead.
 It’s not good enough to talk about faith if we don’t show it with our actions.